Schneider Electric EcoStruxure Machine Expert for Packaging Automation

 Schneider Electric Function Blocks Example for Packaging Automation

 Complete working example demonstrating Function Blocks implementation for Packaging Automation using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 (* Schneider Electric EcoStruxure Machine Expert - Packaging Automation Control *)